-Thank you to our generous members for their support and to our funders; the National Lottery Heritage Fund, WREN, Cumbria Waste Management Environment Trust, the Garfield Weston Foundation, Natural England, and the Banister Charitable Trust, who made the purchase and project possible.
+Thank you to our generous members for their support and to our funders; the National Lottery Heritage Fund, FCC Communities Foundation, Cumbria Waste Management Environment Trust, The Garfield Weston Foundation, Natural England, Banister Charitable Trust, Biffa Award, the Esmée Fairbairn Foundation and who made the purchase and project possible.